Our Mission

 Sustaining skills

 We are proud that 65% of QEST alumni are currently teaching or training future craftspeople and passing on their skills.
-There is a constant focus on excellence in their work, and they demonstrate a strong commitment to the British craft industry.
+There is a constant focus on excellence in their work, and they demonstrate a strong commitment to the UK craft industry.

 Supporting education